Melomed: Controversy

 In January 2025, the South African Municipal Workers Union Medical Scheme (SAMWUMED) announced that Melomed had been excluded as one of its service providers, with immediate effect.
 SAMWUMED did not provide a reason for the decision.
 This followed Melomed having provided services to SAMWUMED members for over 20 years.

 A representative from Melomed said that the decision disregarded the socio-economic situation of SAMWUMED members residing in the Cape Flats, who would now have to be directed to facilities outside their areas of residence, creating transportation and other challenges for them.
 Melomed also criticized SAMWUMED for not updating its website and brochures, or informing its members of the change, and said that the decision was directly counter to ensuring equitable healthcare access.

 SAMWUMED said that a new hospital network had already been put in place, effective as of 1 January 2025, and that it was initiating a member communications drive to inform its clients of the change.
 The NHN criticized the development between SAMWUMED and Melomed Hospitals, and said that Melomed rates were the lowest in the market for SAMWUMED members.
 The NHN further stated that SAMWUMED members would be exposed to large medical co-payments as a result of the change, and that thousands of Melomed staff members, who resided in the Cape Flats, would be adversely affected as well.

+In January 2026, Melomed launched an application in the South Gauteng High Court in Johannesburg accusing SAMWUMED of ignoring a previous court order, in a continuation of 2025 legal events between the two entities.
+The application was scheduled to be heard on 27 January 2026.